ajaysal/React-Component-to-display-a-live-feedback-mechanism/README.md

 # React-Component-to-display-a-live-review-mechanism
-Used the sample review object,
+Used a sample review object to display the live review mechanism ,

 const reviews = [
 {